Pinterest Pixel

 STEP 6: If the stars still don’t align, hit “AutoPick” and let Outlook find the next best slot.

-Remember, the magic here is consistency.
-Whichever option you carry forward, it renders a lifeline for virtual attendees to join with just one click, reinforcing inclusivity and collaboration.
+Whichever option you carry forward, it adds a lifeline for virtual attendees to join with just one click.

 STEP 1: After you send out the meeting invitation, you can keep an eye on who’s coming straight from your Inbox.